 2.4.
-The Warrington Local Plan Core Strategy was adopted by the council on 21 July 2014.
+The Warrington Local Plan Core Strategy was adopted by the Council on 21st July 2014.
 It aimed to build on the successful regeneration of the town centre and the inner urban areas of Warrington, supported by strategic and local infrastructure investment.
 2.5.
 It set a housing target of 10,500 new homes (equating to 500 per year), and 227 hectares of employment land between 2006 and 2027.
 However, as a result of a successful High Court Challenge, parts of the plan relating to housing policies were quashed.
 Details concerning housing numbers, distribution and strategy were abolished, with exception of reference to 1,100 new homes at the Omega Strategic Proposal.
-Therefore, there is a required need and urgency to ensure that a new local plan for Warrington is adopted to provide the certainty and framework for investment and the delivery of much needed new homes, and employment land provision.
+Therefore, it is important to ensure that a new local plan for Warrington is adopted to provide the certainty and framework for investment and the delivery of much needed new homes, and employment land provision.